We've already seen the impact of blockchain on video games.

-Many blockchain-based games are currently in development, and they promise to deliver new kinds of gaming experiences.
-Here are six of the upcoming games that we're most excited to play in the months ahead.
-If you just can't wait, be sure to check out our list of the best blockchain games you can play right now.
+Many crypto-powered games are currently in development, and they promise to deliver new kinds of gaming experiences.
+Here are the upcoming crypto games that we're most excited to play in the months ahead.

 Horizon Blockchain Games' first title is a collectible card game called SkyWeaver, which comes with both investment and a social media push from Reddit co-founder and executive chairman Alexis Ohanian.
 Like PC-based blockchain rival Gods Unchained, SkyWeaver builds upon the gameplay premise of Blizzard Entertainment's Hearthstone, as you assemble a deck and battle against other online players.

 Rather than sell booster packs with random cards, the Ethereum blockchain-based SkyWeaver will offer up individual cards at fixed prices—and then users can sell and trade as they please using an integrated marketplace interface.
 SkyWeaver will be playable on mobile, PC, and web, and is currently in private beta with no target release date announced.

 Hash Rush is billed as a "play-to-earn" game that pairs real-time strategy gameplay with an Ethereum blockchain core, as you construct a base and attempt to defend your colony and Crypto Crystals from coming attacks.
 Want more Crypto Crystals?
 Of course you do.
 You'll be able to mine them from "crypto veins" in the game world.

 Specialized bounty campaigns will let you earn tokenized rewards that you can freely sell and trade as you wish.

 The PC game has a great visual style and seemingly quite a bit to do beyond mining, although we're curious to see whether the core gameplay loop offers more of a hook than mass accumulation.